foreveryone1/ObsidianNotes/Resources/bestiary/mm/Adult Blue Dracolich.md

 #### Regional Effects
 The region containing a legendary blue dragon's lair is warped by the dragon's magic, which creates one or more of the following effects:
 - Thunderstorms rage within 6 miles of the lair.
 - Dust devils scour the land within 6 miles of the lair.
-A dust devil has the statistics of an air elemental, but it can't fly, has a speed of 50 feet, and has an Intelligence and Charisma of 1 (-5).
+A dust devil has the statistics of an air #elemental , but it can't fly, has a speed of 50 feet, and has an Intelligence and Charisma of 1 (-5).
 - Hidden sinkholes form in and around the dragon's lair.
 A sinkhole can be spotted from a safe distance with a successful DC 20 Wisdom (Perception) check.
 Otherwise, the first creature to step on the thin crust covering the sinkhole must succeed on a DC 15 Dexterity saving throw or fall 1d6 × 10 feet into the sinkhole.
 If the dragon dies, the dust devils disappear immediately, and the thunderstorms abate within 1d10 days.
 Any sinkholes remain where they are.